teocomi/BCFier/userguide.markdown

 ##Intro

-BCFier is an Open Source tool developed to help you create better buildings.
+BCFier is an extendible and Open Source BCF client.
 Like IFC is the open standard for Building Information models, [BCF](http://www.buildingsmart-tech.org/specifications/bcf-releases) (also developed by buildingSMART) is the open standard for Building Issues.
 BCFier is a set of plugins and standalone apps (modules) that handle BCF and integrate directly with BIM tools.

 Currently BCFier is composed of: